zuestmedia/zmplugin/readme.txt

 === ZMPlugin ===
 Contributors: zuestmedia
-Stable tag: 1.0.24
+Stable tag: 1.0.25
-Tags: block patterns, templates, cookie consent banner, smtp, private mode Requires at least: 4.7
+Tags: cookie notice, gdpr, analytics, matomo, private, smtp, mail Requires at least: 4.7
 Tested up to: 6.2.2
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-ZMPlugin contains various extensions & features for WordPress websites that any project may need.
-This includes a cookie banner, tracking integration, private mode for development or updates, SMTP mail for sending mails and more...
+Essential tools for webmasters; cookie notice, analytics integration, private mode, SMTP mail and extension for ZuestMedia themes.

 == Description ==

-[ZMPlugin](https://zuestmedia.com/plugins/) is the ZuestMedia basic plugin for WordPress websites and contains several features & extensions that every webmaster needs:
+[ZMPlugin](https://zuestmedia.com/zmplugin/) is a basic plugin for WordPress websites and contains several essential tools that every webmaster needs:

-1. cookie consent banner (DSGVO compliant).
+1. cookie notice (GDPR compliant).
-2. tracking & analytics integration (GA4, Tagmanager, Matomo).
+2. analytics integration (GA4, Tagmanager, Matomo).
 3. private mode for websites in development or temporary forwarding/redirection.
-4. send WordPress emails via SMTP server.
+4. send WordPress system mails via SMTP server.
 5. display options for dashboard and login form.

-Also, all ZuestMedia themes based on [ZMTheme-Framework](https://zuestmedia.com/themes/) will be extended with theme settings, customizer settings and desing explorer.
+Furterhmore, all ZuestMedia themes based on [ZMTheme-Framework](https://zuestmedia.com/themes/) will be extended with theme settings, customizer settings and the design explorer to import starter designs.

 == Plugin Features ==

-= Cookie Consent Banner =
+= Cookie Notice =
 Cookie Consent Banner for GDPR compliant integration of Google Analytics, Google Tag Manager and Matomo (self-hosted).

-= Tracking & Analytics =
+= Analytics =
 Google Analytics 4, Google Tag Manager or Matomo (self-hosted) can be integrated.
-GDPR compliant if desired, if Cookie Consent banner is enabled.
+GDPR compliant if configured correctly.

 = Private Mode =
 Private mode to redirect visitors to the login form or to a page of their choice.
 Useful for maintenance work or not yet finished websites.